spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/01-aws.md

 # Add IAM Policies At Node Level:

-There will be situations where Policies needs to be added at ec2 Instance level rather than cluster level.
-For instance EBS Storage pack requires Roles to be present in the node level rather than the cluster level.
-For such scenarios in the cloud account page after validation of the Credentials Add IAM policies are enabled where you can specify additional Role ARN's which needs to be attached.
+There will be situations where policies need to be added at the ec2 Instance level rather than the cluster level.
+For instance, the EBS storage pack requires Roles to be present at the node level rather than the cluster level.
+For such scenarios in the cloud account page, after validation of the credentials, `Add IAM policies` are enabled where you can specify additional Role ARNs which need to be attached.
+In addition, tenant administrators can now set the Palette resource limits.

 # Deploying an AWS Cluster